 If you’re looking for an easy holiday song to learn in a hurry, then this is the lesson for you!

-Lesson 6: I Saw Three Ships - DADGAD Guitar Lesson
+Lesson 6: I Saw Three Ships in DADGAD - Solo Fingerstyle Arrangement

 Here is another lesson based on an arrangement in Doug Young’s DADGAD Christmas Book.
 I Saw Three Ships is in 6/8 time and there is a segment with a thorough explanation of the time signature.